isomorphic-git/isomorphic-git/README.md

 probably cannot push or pull using your regular username and password.
 Instead, you may have to create a Personal Access Token (or an App Password in Bitbucket lingo) and use that to authenticate.

-If you are using OAuth2 for token-based authentication, then the form that the Basic Auth headers take is slightly different.
-To help with those cases, there is an `oauth2()` method that is available as an alternative to the `auth()` method.

 ```js
 // This works for basic username / password auth, or the newer username / token auth